li-lindong/PLPS/README.md

 To: qing_lb@scu.edu.cn
 Subject: Apply for Using PLPS Dataset

-I am aware PLPS Terms of Use and I confirm to comply with it.
+I am aware of PLPS Terms of Use and I confirm to comply with it.

 Name: xxx
 Organization: xxx